Bayesian Analysis of Generalized Hierarchical Indian Buffet Processes for Within and Across Group Sharing of Latent Features: Experiments with Simulated data

 \section{Experiments with Simulated data}

+We have shown that our simplified Poisson HIBP in sections \ref{PGGGG} and \ref{predictGG} has components corresponding to variants of the Pitman-Yor multinomial distributions arising in~\cite{LijoiPYmulti,LijoiPYmultiJASA}.
+Readers may consult those works for interesting real data applications that clearly demonstrate the practical broad applicability of our results, even in the simplest cases.
+As a by-product, we offer new ways to sample from such processes.
+This should also stimulate ideas about further applications involving our latent feature framework.

-In this section, we demonstrate a special case of our model and present a MCMC algorithm for posterior inference.
-Specifically, we choose GG-GG-Poisson HIBP as a showcase, described as the following generative process (see \ref{supp-SectionGG}).
+Here, in this section, we provide simulations for the more general form of the Poisson-GG-GG as described in Proposition~\ref{PropgenPGG} and present a sampling algorithm for posterior inference.
+Specifically, we present Poisson-GG-GG HIBP with the following parameterization.

+In the main text, we describe the simulation and synthetic document classification result based on it.
+In the Section C in the supplementary material, we describe all the details, see also Proposition~\ref{PropgenPGG}, including the derivations for marginal distribution, predictive distribution, and Gibbs sampling procedures for parameter estimation.